-- a. the name of the organization; a statement of purpose for the organization; - b. membership eligibility requirements; - c. a listing of officers by title, and any special functions of the offices; - d. a statement of the terms of the officers, and time and method of election; - e. frequency of meetings;

-- f. a statement of any membership dues, including amount of frequency of payment and provision for disposition of any funds in the event of dissolution of the organization; and - g. any other provision relating to the purpose and function of the particular organization.
+- a. the name of the organization; a statement of purpose for the organization; - b. membership eligibility requirements; - c. a listing of officers by title, and any special functions of the offices; - d. a statement of the terms of the officers, and time and method of election; - e. frequency of meetings; - f. a statement of any membership dues, including amount of frequency of payment and provision for disposition of any funds in the event of dissolution of the organization; - g. the name of the faculty advisor of record for the organization along with a signed form (see below and on the Student Life web site) indicating that the faculty member has agreed to provide the expected level of oversight for this organization.
+[Note that the student organization is responsible for notifying Student Life if the faculty advisor changes and for insuring that the new advisor of record completes and returns the faculty advisor form]. - h. any other provision relating to the purpose and function of the particular organization.